Qushuq of Kabardia: Family

-A member of the Kabardian Bekmirza family, he was the oldest son of Prince Jantoq.
+A member of the Kabardian Bechmirza family, he was the oldest son of Prince Jankhot II.

 He married three times.
 He had three sons and two daughters.
 His oldest son drowned in the Kuban river and his second oldest son died in Georgiyevsk.
 His youngest son Jambulat was killed in 1825 by Russians.
 His brothers were baptised and accepted Christianity.